-It’s most likely either the contact, the wire, or the build of the cable- but most likely the cable.
-You can easily buy a new chord online (it’ll probably be cheaper than the shirt you’re wearing on your back right now), but if you bring your cable into the Apple store within a reasonable length of time from purchase (about 60-70 days), they’re usually happy to replace it.
+It’s most likely either the contact, wire, or the build of the cable.
+You can easily buy a new iPhone or MicroUSB charger here.
+A second option is to bring your cable into the Apple store within a reasonable length of time from purchase (about 60-70 days), they’re usually happy to replace it.
 Talk about excellent customer service.

-Tips: If you have Apple-care on your phone, they’ll do it for two years from the date of purchase.
-Use this opportunity to try our most portable charger.
+* Tips: If you have Apple-care on your phone, they’ll do it for two years from the date of purchase.
+If you are no longer under Apple’s warranty, use this opportunity to try our portable external battery.

 3. After 8 hours of charging, the battery shows 93%, but after unplugging and re-plugging it shows 100%.